 Worktop Maintenance Kit

-Clean & restore all kitchen worktops for a professional, like new finish with our worktop oil maintenance kit.
+Clean and restore all kitchen worktops for a professional, like-new finish with our worktop oil maintenance kit.

 - Worktop oil to protect and nourish

 - Enhances the colour and grain

 - Provides a durable, water and stain resistant finish

 - Suitable for all types of wooden worktops

 The natural, prestigious, high-quality timber worktop you have in your kitchen needs the highest quality products to ensure it stays looking its best, which is why our Worktop Maintenance Kit is the ideal solution to provide the products to do exactly that.

 The worktop oil we supply in this kit is our premium Danish Oil which not only protects your worktop from stains and spills, but as the oil soaks in, it will bring out the wood’s natural beauty, enhancing the grain and colour.